marcecj/faust_python/README.md

 - A C compiler; a GCC compatible one is assumed.
 - [NumPy](http://numpy.scipy.org/), tested with version 1.6.

-Theoretically FAUSTPy should work with Python 3, since all Python dependencies habe been ported to it, but I have not tested it.
+FAUSTPy works with Python 2.7 and 3.2+.

 You can install FAUSTPy via the provided setup.py script by running